Paciolan/mSDK-pod/README.md

 ## Author

-mrboomer, descobedo@paciolan.com
+Daniel Escobedo, descobedo@paciolan.com

 ## License

-SdkApp is available under the MIT license.
 See the LICENSE file for more info.